 In order to declare a family partner relationship with the City, an employee must fill out a Family Partner Designation Form.
-This form allows employees to take sick leave, bereavement leave, and FMLA for domestic partners, as well as add domestic partners to their dental insurance plans.
+This form allows employees to take sick leave, bereavement leave, and family medical leave for family partners.

 Benefits Available to Domestic/Family Partners